What is Shareholders’ Agreement?

 - Written Agreement

-In principle, both oral and written agreement can convey the promise by one party to the other.
-An oral agreement is completely valid in law and is also admissible in court.
+Therefore, a shareholder’s agreement can be entered in the form of an oral agreement as well as written agreement.
+Theoretically, both oral and written agreement can convey the promise by one party to the other.
+An oral agreement is valid in law and is also admissible in court.
 However, as compared to a written agreement, an oral agreement may not prove to be much of evidentiary value.
-Also, in an oral agreement, in order to prove the consent between the parties various ancillary evidences needs to be collated such as various sequence of events and actions by each party, to prove existence of an oral agreement.

 This post is part of our Founder’s handbook – “Negotiating Shareholder’s Agreement”, a comprehensive handbook for founders to negotiate shareholder’s agreement.
 Click here to download the complete handbook.